HDFGroup/vol-toolkit/README.md

 **NOTE**

-All VOL development should target HDF5 1.13.0 (or the develop branch until 1.13 is released).
-Important changes were made to the VOL interface that could not be brought to the 1.12 branch due to binary compatibility issues.
+All VOL development should target HDF5 1.13.x.
+Important changes were made to the VOL interface in 1.13 that could not be brought to the 1.12 branch due to binary compatibility issues.